DCN - Physical Layer Introduction

 Physical layer in the OSI model plays the role of interacting with actual hardware and signaling mechanism.
-Physical layer is the only layer of OSI which actually deals with the physical connectivity two different stations.
-This layer defines the hardware equipments, cabling, wiring, frequencies, pulses used to represent binary signals etc.
+Physical layer is the only layer of OSI network model which actually deals with the physical connectivity of two different stations.
+This layer defines the hardware equipment, cabling, wiring, frequencies, pulses used to represent binary signals etc.

 Physical layer provides its services to Data-link layer.
-Data-link layer hands over frames to physical layer and physical layer converts it to electrical pulses which represents binary data and sends over to the wired or wireless media.
+Data-link layer hands over frames to physical layer.
+Physical layer converts them to electrical pulses, which represent binary data.The binary data is then sent over the wired or wireless media.

-Digital signals are discrete in nature and represents sequence of voltage pulses.
+Digital signals are discrete in nature and represent sequence of voltage pulses.
 Digital signals are used within the circuitry of a computer system.

 Analog signals are in continuous wave form in nature and represented by continuous electromagnetic waves.

 When signals travel through the medium they tend to deteriorate.
-This may have many reasons:
+This may have many reasons as given:

 Signals are sent over media with pre-defined speed and frequency.
-If the signal speed (velocity) and frequency does not match, there are possibilities that signal reach destination in arbitrary fashion.
-In digital media, this is very critical that some bits reach earlier than the previously sent.
+If the signal speed and frequency do not match, there are possibilities that signal reaches destination in arbitrary fashion.
+In digital media, this is very critical that some bits reach earlier than the previously sent ones.

-When more than frequency shares a medium their interference can cause noise in the media.
-Intermodulation noise occurs say, if two different frequencies sharing a media and one of them has excessive strength or the component itself is not functioning properly, then the resultant frequency may not be delivered as expected.
+When multiple frequencies share a medium, their interference can cause noise in the medium.
+Intermodulation noise occurs if two different frequencies are sharing a medium and one of them has excessive strength or the component itself is not functioning properly, then the resultant frequency may not be delivered as expected.

 This sort of noise happens when a foreign signal enters into the media.
-This is because signal in one media is affecting the signal of second media.
+This is because signal in one medium affects the signal of second medium.

-This noise is introduced because of irregular disturbances like lightening, electricity short-circuit or faulty components.
+This noise is introduced because of irregular disturbances such as lightening, electricity, short-circuit, or faulty components.
 Digital data is mostly affected by this sort of noise.

-The medium over which the information between two computer systems is sent, called Transmission Media.
+The media over which the information between two computer systems is sent, called transmission media.
 Transmission media comes in two forms.

-All communication wires/cables comes into this type of media, such as UTP, Coaxial and Fiber Optics.
-In this media the sender and receiver are directly connected and the information is send (guided) through it.
+All communication wires/cables are guided media, such as UTP, coaxial cables, and fiber Optics.
+In this media, the sender and receiver are directly connected and the information is send (guided) through it.

 Wireless or open air space is said to be unguided media, because there is no connectivity between the sender and receiver.
 Information is spread over the air, and anyone including the actual recipient may collect the information.

 The speed of transmission of information is said to be the channel capacity.
 We count it as data rate in digital world.
-It depends on numerous factors:
+It depends on numerous factors such as: